Suicide blast targeting police kills seven in eastern Pakistani city of Lahore

 "Our rescuers are at work," he said.
 "They have shifted so far seven bodies."

-Deputy Inspector General of police Haider Ashraf said the bomb exploded when the police were changing guards at the checkpoint just outside an annual religious congregation, where nearly 80,000 people were in attendance.
+Deputy Inspector General of police Haider Ashraf said the bomb exploded when the police were changing guards at the checkpoint just outside an annual religious congregation in Raiwind, where nearly 80,000 people were in attendance.

-"I can at the moment say that police was the target," he said.
-"It was a suicide bomber riding a motorcycle who attacked the police," Ashraf said.
+"A suicide bomber riding a motorcycle attacked the police," Ashraf said.
 He said four of the dead were police.

+A Pakistani Taliban spokesman Mohammad Khurasani claimed responsibility for the suicide attack in a WhatsApp message sent to a Reuters reporter.

 Lahore is considered a cultural hub of the nuclear-armed nation of over 208 million people where Islamist militants have been fighting for over a decade against the state in a bid to install their own harsh brand of Islamic governance.